chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-06-27-new-directive-llvm.markdown

 That's it for now.
 Now let us build and test our code.

 ## Step 4 - Building LLVM and testing code
 To build `LLVM` go to the `LLVM_BUILD` directory and run make.
-We are redirecting the output of make to /dev/null to have a clean output.
-It will still show errors.
+We are redirecting the standard output of make to /dev/null to have a clean output.
+Warning and error messages will still show up if there are any.

 ```.term1
 cd $LLVM_BUILD && make -j8 install > /dev/null
 ```

-You might get a couple of warnings about `enumeration value 'ompd_metadirective' not handled in switch`. ignore these warnings for now. we will handle them later.
+This build step may take a few minutes.
+You might get a couple of warnings about `enumeration value 'ompd_metadirective' not handled in switch`.
+Please ignore these warnings for now. we will handle them later.
 Once the code builds successfully and is installed, its time to test a small program.
 Let us create a new test file:

 ```.term1
 cat <<EOF > meta.c